XRWiki/XRWiki.github.io/docs/meta/PrivateQuestGuide.md

 > If you need help, join the [FreeXR Discord Server](https://discord.gg/QYxCQJSecP).
 Your questions can help us improve this guide.

 > [!CAUTION]
-> Skipping NUX is **NOT** possible on earlier versions of the headset.
+> The Skip NUX button will **NOT** work on earlier versions of the headset.
 Specifically below v74

 > [!WARNING]
 > This **REQUIRES** an Android Phone that has BLE capabilities